Uber CEO quits Trump’s business advisory group

 Uber spokeswoman Chelsea Kohler later confirmed that he had left the group.

-Social media campaigns had targeted Uber, urging users to delete accounts.
-The company this week has been emailing users who deleted their account to emphasize it shares concerns about the immigration orders and efforts to compensate drivers affected by the ban.
+Social media campaigns had targeted Uber, urging users to delete accounts and opt for rival Lyft Inc. Uber has been emailing users who deleted their accounts to say it shares their concerns and will compensate drivers affected by the ban.

 Kalanick said he spoke briefly to Trump about the immigration order “and its issues for our community” and told the president he would not join the economic council.